-- Subverted to hell and back during the fight between Assassin and Rider.
+- Averted during the fight between Assassin and Rider.

-- Played straight with the assassins themselves.
-They had to split his power and combat prowess of the regular Assassin class servantnote between all personas somewhat equally.
+- Played straight with the Assassins.
+They had to split the power and combat prowess of the regular Assassin-class Servantnote between all personas somewhat equally.

 - Conspicuous CG: In the anime.